patrickbenjamin1/react-cool-text/README.md

 ### Letter Callbacks

-These callbacks run on each letter
+These callbacks run on each letter.

+Each one can take a callback with two values, `letterIndex`, the index of the letter in the word, and `letter`, the string value of the letter.

+Alternatively, it can just take a value.

 | prop                 | description                                         | example                                              |
 | -------------------- | --------------------------------------------------- | ---------------------------------------------------- |